 Must possess required knowledge, skills, abilities, and experience and be able to explain and demonstrate, with or without reasonable accommodations, that the essential functions of the job can be performed.

 Criminal Background Investigation

-- Knowledge of City practices, policies, and procedures.
+- Knowledge of fiscal planning and budget preparation.